rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/ReBirth_Scroll_20250721updated.md

 Congruence attracts congruence.

-In Civium, goodness isn’t obedience.
+In CoCivium, goodness isn’t obedience.
 It’s coherence across beings, sustained through resonant patterning.

 “What is good for the hive may be evil for the ant. ”